FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/2024-04-03-FRANCO-MENDES.md

 When multiplying $U_r \Sigma_r$ by $V_r^T$, where $U_r$ has dimensions $m \times r$ and $V_r^T$ has dimensions $r \times n$, each element of the resulting matrix $U_r \Sigma_r V_r^T$ is obtained by taking the dot product of a row from $U_r \Sigma_r$ with a column from $V_r^T$.
 Since $U_r \Sigma_r$ has dimensions $m \times r$ and $V_r^T$ has dimensions $r \times n$, each dot product involves $r$ multiplications.
 Therefore, the total number of multiplications for $U_r \Sigma_r V_r^T$ is $m \times r \times n$.

-# Formulating The Static Optimization Problem
+# Formulating The Indirect Optimization Problem
 Okay so we know what to do, we need to find an $r$ that keeps the original activations as close to the original value as possible.
 Lets say the original activations were
+I will explain later what the "indirect" means.
 $A^{(1)} = W \times X$
 The new activations are
 $A'^{(1)} = W' \times X$